lawrancej/CompilerKit/HACKING.md

     ./generate.sh test

-To get a coverage report (assumes `lcov` is installed):
+To get a coverage report, type this (if on MSYS, [do this first](#how-do-i-build-using-msys)):

     ./generate.sh coverage

 ## Where is the documentation?
 [CompilerKit uses Doxygen](#what-is-doxygen) to generate documentation.
-After building CompilerKit, look at `docs/html/index.html`.
+Do this to generate and view documentation:

+    ./generate.sh docs

 Also, read up on [GLib](#how-do-i-use-glib) and [GObject](#how-do-i-use-gobject).